| Deutsche Version |

 Enter two values, the third value will be calculated.

-Voltage V, level L, and impedance Z
+Voltage V, level L, and impedance Z.

 Reference voltage at 600 ohms - 1 mW according to 0 dBm Reference voltage at 50 Ohm - 1 mW according to 0 dBm |

-| • Definition of dBm dBm is defined as power ratio in decibel (dB) referenced to one milliwatt (mW).
+● Definition of dBm dBm is defined as power ratio in decibel (dB) referenced to one milliwatt (mW).
 It is an abbreviation for dB with respect to 1 mW and the "m" in dBm stands for milliwatt. dBm is different from dB. dBm represents absolute power, whereas in audio engineering the decibel is usually a voltage ratio of two values and is used then to represent gain or attenuation of an audio amplifier, or an audio damping pad.
-If you use modern audio equipment in sound engineering, above calculators for usually 600 ohms impedance for telephone lines or antennas are of no value.
-Matching impedance for power is not used anymore.
-You will only use voltage bridging or impedance bridging.
-Here you find your adequate calculator for voltage and voltage level: |
+If you use modern audio equipment in sound engineering, calculations used at typically 600 ohms impedance for telephone lines or 50 ohmsfor antennas, are not correct.
+Matching impedance for power is not used in the field of audio.
+You will only use voltage bridging or impedance bridging Zout << Zin (Zsource << Zload) Here are adequate calculators for audio voltage and voltage levels: |

 Converter: Decibel to Voltage and vice versa

-Search Engine |
+back | Search Engine | home |